KyleKing/mdformat-mkdocs/tests/fixtures.md

     code block
 .

-FIXME: List with explicit code block (that should keep indentation) .
+List with explicit code block (that should keep indentation) .
 - item 1